-In the WSOB, we strive to create a high quality, career-ready business professional.
+In the Wright School of Business (WSOB), we strive to create a high quality, career-ready business professional.
 Strengthening your professional behavior while you are a student is a key component to this mission.
 Your professional development will impact your ability to have effective engagement with the business and civic community.
 Being a WSOB student means meeting college-level expectations to excel in your classes.
 This includes the following expectations:

 PREPARING FOR THE SEMESTER

 - Purchase the textbook(s), course access code(s) and all supplies before class.